juliettempano/my-projects-/blog/fellowship-leadership-data.md

 As a data analyst, I know that numbers inform; however, numbers don’t convey emotion.
 Storytelling in public health has the ability to  move beyond the numbers and inform with empathy.
 This experience deepened my understanding of how [personal narrative](https://commonslibrary.org/the-power-of-story-the-story-of-self-us-and-now/#Introduction) can be used as a transformative tool in social impact work.

+### Creativity is Key
+During my fellowship I was able to think more creatively as we wrapped up our final projects.
+One of my topics of interest was game-based learning in public health.
+Want to learn more?
+Check out Data Dominoes https://replit.com/@juliettempano/data-dominoes-demo I developed using Python

 📌 *Want to connect or chat about leadership in data and public health?
 [Reach out on LinkedIn](https://linkedin.com/in/juliette-mpano).*